ngokhoa1202/cs-note/operating-system/unix/linux/shell-and-scripting/commands/cut command.md

-#linux #shell #unix #ubuntu #operating-system #fedora #centos-stream #rhel
+#linux #shell #unix #ubuntu #operating-system #fedora #centos-stream #rhel #bash
 # Basic Concepts
-- `cut` is a command-line utility that extracts sections (or "cuts" columns) from each line of a file or piped data.
+- `cut` is a command-line utility that <mark class="hltr-yellow">extracts sections</mark> (or "cuts" columns) from each line of a file or piped data.
 It's particularly useful for processing structured, column-based data like CSVs or log files.
 - It operates on a line-by-line basis and can select portions of a line based on bytes, characters, or fields delimited by a specific character.
 ### Execution Model